fallahn/xyExperimental/readme.md

 xyRacer
 -------

-An experiment in 2D vehicle physics and prcedural track generation with the aim of eventually (re)making Space Racers using xygine.
+An experiment in 2D vehicle physics and procedural track generation with the aim of eventually (re)making Space Racers using xygine.